sylphlab/zen-coder/memory-bank/systemPatterns.md

        - **Safety:** Workspace boundaries are enforced, and potentially dangerous operations (like deleting `.git`) are prevented.
 - **Security:** Prioritize security by using `SecretStorage` and requiring explicit user confirmation for potentially harmful actions like `runCommand`.
 File operations confined to the workspace.
 - **UI Choice:** Start with the VS Code Webview UI Toolkit for simplicity and native feel, unless specific needs dictate a minimal framework like Preact later.
+- **AI Response Format (Suggested Actions):** To handle suggested actions from the AI without conflicting with user content or complex streaming parsing:
+    - AI streams text content normally using `streamText`.
+    - For suggested actions, AI appends a specific JSON block (```json { "suggested_actions": [...] } ```) at the *very end* of its response.
+    - The backend (`HistoryManager`) parses this trailing block *after* the stream completes.
+    - A strict Zod schema (`structuredAiResponseSchema`) validates the parsed JSON.
+    - If valid, the actions are sent to the UI (likely displayed near the input box), and the JSON block is *removed* from the text saved to history.
+    - If invalid (parsing error or schema mismatch), the block is treated as regular text and remains in the history.
+    - This approach balances streaming simplicity, robustness against conflicts (via validation), and avoids requiring AI to generate complex XML/CDATA or frontend Markdown parsing for actions.

 ## Design Patterns
 - **Service Layer:** Core functionalities (AI interaction, status, models, history) are encapsulated in dedicated services/managers.